Berry-House-YYC/calgarygroups/src/content/organizations/social-club/sole-run-club.md

 permalink: "/organizations/{{ page.fileSlug }}/"

 description: "A local run club bringing people together for fitness and community.
-They likely host regular group runs for various skill levels."
+They run 5K every Saturday at 9 AM (weather permitting) at the same location, and welcome beginners."
 ---

 A local run club bringing people together for fitness and community.
-They likely host regular group runs for various skill levels.
+They run 5K every Saturday at 9 AM (weather permitting) at the same location, and welcome beginners.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>